Amber-Pittman/node-db3-guided/LectureNotes.md

             ```

     * Foreign Keys do not need to be unique.
 Since their job is to literally point to another identifier in different table - rather than be the identifier itself.
 You can have multiple foreign keys in a table pointing to the same primary key. _It's the primary key that has to be unique._ Foreign keys just need to _match_ the primary key.

+    * Go back into the northwind.db3 file again.

+        * Product Table

+            * Look at the columns

+                * SupplierId is a foreign key pointing to the Supplier table

+                * CategoryId is a foreign key pointing to the Category table

+            * This is the _relational_ part of our database.

+                * This is how rows can be related to other rows - by having foreign keys point to each other.

+3. How to Query Multiple Tables at the Same Time